Warning! Spoilers ahead for Orange Is the New Black.

 At first, Red doesn't know what happened with Frieda, and she's actually happy to see her during the walking circle exercise in episode three.
 Before her conversation with the investigators, Frieda tells Red that she attempted suicide because of her past, which viewers soon learn is with Carol and Barb.
 But over the course of season six, Red's resentment for Frieda grows strong enough that she teams up with Carol to try to take Frieda down.
 In a particularly heartbreaking moment, Red chooses to attack Frieda rather than visit her grandchildren after begging her son to bring them to the prison.

-Plenty of former Litchfield friendships have been destroyed on OITNB, and it's sad to see Red and Frieda at odds given their history together.
+Plenty of former Litchfield friendships have been destroyed on OITNB, and it's sad to see Red and Frieda at odds in season six given their history together.
 Their storyline is a harsh reminder of the awful choices the inmates often have to make, and it's easy to see both characters' points of view.
-Sadly, it doesn't look like the former friends will be making up anytime soon.
+Fortunately, through a surprising and sad twist, they're able to be somewhat civil in season seven after it's revealed Red is suffering from early-onset Dementia.